Pack your lunch box with Vegan Tofu Tuna Salad Sandwiches! They’re great for the office or school. This super easy recipe is vegan and gluten-free.

 Pretty much every vegan has a tofu “tuna” recipe under their belts.
 They’re usually made with chickpeas.
 I actually have two different chickpea “tuna” recipes here on my blog, and I love them both.
-But sometimes I like to mix things up a bit, and that’s where this tofu tuna comes in.
+But sometimes I like to mix things up a bit, and that’s where this tofu tuna – or tofuna, as I like to call it – comes in.

 This recipe does require a little advanced planning, as the tofu needs to be frozen and then thawed before you can make it.
 Freezing it changes the texture and makes it easier for the tofu to soak up sauces, and in this case, mayonnaise.

 Freeze the tofu while it’s still in the pack.
-Once frozen, allow the tofu to thaw, and then press it the way you normally would to remove any excess water.
+Once frozen, allow the tofu to thaw either it on the counter on in the fridge.
+Then press it the way you normally would to remove any excess water.
 Make sure you squeeze out as much water as possible.
 I have a tofu press, but you can also use a cast-iron skillet or a heavy book.

 When I know I’m going to have a busy week, I’ll mix up a batch of this tofu tuna on Sunday so that lunches are easy to make throughout the week.
 Here, I’ve used it on bread as sandwiches, but you can always pile it on top of a salad too.
 Use gluten-free bread to make the recipe gluten-free.